Horse Nutrition for Shedding Season

 Vitamins

-- Horses need all sorts of vitamins – but for healthy skin and hair, the A’s and B’s are most beneficial for horses.
+- Horses need all sorts of vitamins – but for healthy skin and hair, the A’s and B’s are most beneficial for a resilient coat.
 Vitamin E is another important ingredient and is plentiful in grass pastures.

 Vitamin A

 - This vitamin supports the hair follicles and sebaceous glands.
-Vitamin A is necessary to grow and maintain healthy skin cells and produce sebum.
+Vitamin A is essential for the growth and maintenance of healthy skin cells and for the production of sebum.

 - A horse deficient in Vitamin A will have dry skin and a dull coat.
 Sometimes, sores and hair loss occur with severe deficiency.
-However, too much Vitamin A can create similar problems for horses and possible toxicity.
+However, excessive Vitamin A can cause similar problems for horses and lead to toxicity.

 - The precursor to Vitamin A is beta-carotene, which is prevalent in fresh pasture and new hay.
-But, as hay ages, 10 % of beta-carotene vaporizes per month.
+However, as hay ages, 10% of beta-carotene vaporizes per month.
 Year-old hay will not have any beta-carotene.

 - Horses need 22,000 to 30,000 IU/day of Vitamin A. Supplementation of 20,000 IU/day may be helpful for horses not on pasture.